telekom/nuSIM-Loader-Application/README.md

 1. `getCertificate(eid, rootKeyId)` to retrieve the a certificate for the given EID and rootKeyId

 To acually _use_ the adapter, its class name has to be configured into the default configuration file (`defaultConfig.json`) at JSON path `if3.adapterClass`

 The adapter will have access to the JSON configuration residing below JSON path `if3`.
 Any needed parameters can be defined there.

 ## Build

+### Requirements

+- latest Java 8 JDK

+#### Notice

-This software relies heavily on state-of-the-art tools `gradle `and `yarn`, and thus needs an internet connection to download Java and JavaScript Libraries on demand.
+During the build, the build process needs an internet connection to download Java and JavaScript Libraries on demand.
 In case you need to use a proxy, please refer to the gradle and yarn documentation, for example:

 - https://docs.gradle.org/current/userguide/build_environment.html#sec:accessing_the_web_via_a_proxy
 - https://www.jhipster.tech/configuring-a-corporate-proxy/

-To provide backward compatibility with Java 8 and newer, gradle has to be run with an up-to-date Java 8 JDK.

-### Building and developing the Web GUI

-Base folder for the WebGUI is `./gui`.
-Run any commands from within this directory.

-Download all dependencies for the GUI by running `yarn install`

-You can run the GUI in development mode by running `yarn dev`

-You can build the production artifacts by running `yarn build`.
-These will then be built into `./gui/dist`

-### Building and developing the Server

-Base forder for the server is `./nusimapp`.
-Run any commands from within this directory.

-Build the Server by running `gradle build`

-Run the Server by runnint `gradle run`

-### Creating the distribution ZIP
+### Building the Application / Creating a distribution ZIP

-You can build all artifacts - gui and server related - and wrap them into a distribution ZIP, by running  `gradle distZip` from within the root folder of the project.
+You can build all artifacts - gui and server related - and wrap them into a distribution ZIP, by running  `./gradlew distZip` (Linux) from within the root folder of the project.
+Windows users can use the corresponding `gradlew.bat distZip`

 This will implicitly download all Java and Javascript dependencies, generate and compile all Java code, generate and transpile all JavaScript code and finally pack everthing together into a file `./nusimapp/build/distributions/nusimapp-<version>.zip`

-Create a source zip file with `gradle srcZip`.
+Create a source zip file with `./gradlew srcZip` (Windows: `gradlew.bat srcZip`).
 This creates a file `./nusimapp/build/distributions/nusimapp-<version>-src.zip`.

-Create OSDF library documentation with `gradle createOSDF`.
+Create OSDF library documentation with `./gradlew createOSDF` (Windows: `gradlew.bat createOSDF`).
 This creates the following files:

 - `./build/osdf/nusimapp-<version>-osdf.pdf` and
 - `./build/osdf/nusimapp-<version>-librarySources.zip`.

+#### Troubleshooting

+The build may occasionally hang in step `:gui:build` for several minutes.
+Unless there's no further error output, this is not a severe error condition.
+In this case, simply abort the process with `Ctrl-C` and continue with `./gradlew -x :gui:build distZip` or `gradlew.bat -x :gui:build distZip` respectively.

+This can be applied to any build task (simply add `-x :gui:build` as a command line parameter to `./gradlew` or `gradlew.bat`)

+### Building and developing the Web GUI only

+Base folder for the WebGUI is `./gui`.
+Run any commands from within this directory.
+Make sure the correct version of yarn is downloaded once by running `../gradlew yarn` (Windows: `..\gradlew.bat yarn`)

+Download all dependencies for the GUI by running `.gradle/yarn/yarn-v1.7.0/bin/yarn install`

+You can run the GUI in development mode by running `.gradle/yarn/yarn-v1.7.0/bin/yarn dev`

+You can build the production artifacts by running `.gradle/yarn/yarn-v1.7.0/bin/yarn build`.
+These will then be built into `.dist`

+### Building and developing the Server

+Build the Server by running `./gradlew :nusimapp:build` (Windows: `gradlew.bat :nusimapp:build`)

+Run the Server by running `./gradle :nusimapp:run` (Windows: `gradlew.bat :nusimapp:run`)

 ## Code of Conduct